rswgnu/rsw_interface/README.md

 The following are public functions defined in this module, not methods.
-(They are functions since many must work on objects of any type; the ones that take operands of more specific types, such as `extends' are functions so that they may be called similarly; type checks ensure that they raise exceptions if called with an invalid argument).
+(They are functions since many must work on objects of any type; the ones that take operands of more specific types, such as `extends` are functions so that they may be called similarly; type checks ensure that they raise exceptions if called with an invalid argument).